dionisis2014/podman-matrix/README.md

 ```shell
 ./remove.sh
 ```
-If you want to remove the data as wall follow the above with:
+If you want to remove the data as well follow the above with:
 **YOU WILL LOSE ALL DATA**
 ```shell
 ./clean.sh